 - B. Large Group Discussion continued: Write "How Foresters Measure Trees" on a whiteboard/chart.
 Inform students that foresters measure trees using a standard process and they will learn to measure their trail trees the way foresters do.
 They will measure their trail tree's circumference and convert it to diameter.
 They will measure its crown spread, its height, determine its condition and enter the information on the Tree Trails website.
-This will be the last step to complete their trail tree online. - C. Large Group Discussion continued: Discuss the definition of circumference and demonstrate how to measure, record the circumference and convert it to diameter.
+This - C. Large Group Discussion continued: Discuss the definition of circumference and demonstrate how to measure, record the circumference and convert it to diameter.
 Demonstrate in the class with circular objects (a column) or with student's body, head, etc.